gerbenjacobs/go-webshop-course/step3/README.md

 Which is a 200, 200, 404, 400 respectively.

 However, these `http.Error()` calls are quite rough, it literally shows you a page with nothing but an error message and the proper HTTP status code.
-This is fine for a JSON API, but not for our site.
+This is fine for a JSON API, but not for our HTML site.

 We'll have a look at 'Flashes' later, to give us proper user-friendly error handling.